KyleBanks/RESTCache/README.md

 RESTCache's HTTP(s) interface is built on top of [Express.js](http://expressjs.com), which means the req/res objects passed to your callbacks are the same as the req/res objects used in Express.js routes.

-For example, in the GET override extension above, we pulled all the keys out of the key=value pairs in the URL (ie. /get?key=value) using req.query, which should seem familiar.
-We also used res.json() to output JSON responses in all of the extension examples above, but you could output HTML, or any format you desire.
+For example, in the GET override extension above, we pulled all the keys out of the key=value pairs in the URL query-string (ie. /get?key=value) using *req.query*, which should seem familiar.
+We also used *res.json()* to output JSON responses in all of the extension examples above, but you could output HTML, or any format you desire.

 You have full access to the req/res objects, and it is your responsibility to ensure a response is sent for each request.

+##### Added Middleware

+For the sake of convenience, RESTCache implements an Express middleware that merges all parameters into a single object, available through *req.keyPairs* (seen the *overwriteIfEquals* example above).
+In order to handle duplicate keys across the different parameter sets, RESTCache prioritizes the parameters in the following order: *req.params > req.body > req.query*.
+This means if the key 'myKey' is duplicated across all three objects, *req.keyPairs['myKey']* will return the same value as *req.params['myKey']*.
+Of course you still have access to the three, unmodified parameter sets.